This French creamy mushroom sauce goes with all meats, from chicken, pork and steak to duck and game.

 🥘 Ingredients

 - Chestnut mushrooms or brown mushrooms - I buy these mushrooms all the time as they have a great flavour.
-Use plain white mushrooms if you prefer.
 It doesn't matter if you have broken or uneven mushrooms as they will all be finely chopped.

 - Double or heavy cream - this add a real decadent richness.

-- Brandy or cognac for the sauce duxelles - use sherry, madeira or white wine if you prefer or leave it out completely.
+- Brandy or cognac - for the sauce duxelles or leave it out completely if you prefer.

 - Garlic cloves - not powder.